Raytwo/Cobalt/README.md

 * Vibrations in combat
 * Phoenix Mode
 * Auto-update

-The following feature(s) are planned or being worked on:
 * Expanding memory limits (also known as the dependency IPS patches)
 * ...

-## Downloads
-``GitHub``: Head to the [release](https://github.com/Raytwo/Cobalt/releases/latest) page to get the latest build.
-``Nexus Mods``: Cobalt is also available on [Nexus Mods](https://www.nexusmods.com/fireemblemengage/mods/2), but be aware that releases might be slightly delayed there.

 ## Installation and usage
 > [!WARNING]
 > Only version 2.0.0 of Fire Emblem Engage is supported.

+> [!TIP]
+> Check the version in the bottom-right corner of the Title Screen.
+If you can see the version for Cobalt, you are set!
+> You can now check the [Wiki](https://github.com/Raytwo/Cobalt/wiki) to find out about how to use mods!

+### Installer
+``Cobalt Installer``: Visit the [Cobalt Installer](https://github.com/DivineDragonFanClub/cobalt-installer) page to get an automatic installer for Ryujinx and/or Nintendo Switch.

+### Manual
+``GitHub``: Head to the [release](https://github.com/Raytwo/Cobalt/releases/latest) page to get the latest build.
+``Nexus Mods``: Cobalt is also available on [Nexus Mods](https://www.nexusmods.com/fireemblemengage/mods/2), but be aware that releases might be slightly delayed there.

 <details>
   <summary>Switch</summary>